 My name is Cruz R. Villanueva.

-First and foremost, I am a Husband and a Father.
+First and foremost, I am a family man, Husband and Father.

 I’m also a health & fitness aficionado, avid reader, blogger, up and coming writer, personal development madman, and a straight baller!